dhungana/ConsumerAffairs/readme.txt

 17. To check coverage, run the following commands:
 	$ sudo docker exec -it django-apache2 coverage run --source='.' manage.py test
 	$ sudo docker exec -it django-apache2 coverage report
-16. To stop the docker containers, go to the project folder and run this command with administrative priviledge:
+18. To stop the docker containers, go to the project folder and run this command with administrative priviledge:
 	$ sudo docker-compose stop

+API Documentation:

+You can find API Documentation at https://documenter.getpostman.com/view/477052/S1LpaC6B